ajfiltness/ashleighfiltness.net-hugo/content/home/experience.md

   * Leading grant and tender applications to state and national funding schemes.
   * Project manager roles ensuring completion of projects in a timely, cost effective manner.
-  * Involvement in centre strategic planning activities.
+  * Involvement in Centre strategic planning activities.

   """